RobertShaw1/docs/3.6/smartjoins.md

 but not for any data-manipulation operations such as INSERT, UPDATE, REPLACE, REMOVE or UPSERT, neither traversals or subqueries.

-It will only be applied when joining collections or Views with an identical sharding setup.
+It will only be applied when joining collections/Views with an identical sharding setup.
 This requires all involved but one collection to be created with its *distributeShardsLike* attribute pointing to the collection that is the exception.
 All collections forming a view must be sharded in the same way,